mongodb-industry-solutions/leafy-smart-meters/README.md

 TRANSFORMED_COLLECTION_NAME=<YOUR_TRANSFORMED_COLLECTION_NAME>
 TRANSFORMED_TS_COLLECTION_NAME=<YOUR_TRANSFORMED_TS_COLLECTION_NAME>
 RAW_DATA_COLLECTION_NAME=raw_data
-METRICS_COLLECTION_NAME=metrics_ts
+METRICS_TS_COLLECTION_NAME=metrics_ts
 NEXT_PUBLIC_APP_IFRAME_SRC=<YOUR_ATLAS_CHARTS_IFRAME_SRC_URL>
 ```

 Replace the placeholder values with your actual configuration values.
 You would have to create a MongoDB database and respective collections.
 Do note that the variables with TS in their names are time series collections.
-So both ANOMALIES_TS_COLLECTION_NAME and TRANSFORMED_TS_COLLECTION_NAME have to be setup as TS collections in MongoDB
+So ANOMALIES_TS_COLLECTION_NAME, METRICS_TS_COLLECTION_NAME and TRANSFORMED_TS_COLLECTION_NAME have to be setup as TS collections in MongoDB

 ## Step 2.
 Run the Demo